waleedkhalid95/CITS5503_Sem2/Labs/CITS5503_Template_Labs1-5.md

 except subprocess.CalledProcessError as e:
     print(f"Failed to connect to the instance: {e}")
 ```
+** Code Explanation: **
+- Initialize EC2 Client: boto3.client('ec2') initializes the EC2 client to interact with AWS services.
+- Create Security Group: The script creates a security group using ec2.create_security_group(), which includes a description and group name.
+- Authorize SSH Access: SSH access is enabled using ec2.authorize_security_group_ingress() with TCP protocol and port 22, allowing connections from all IP addresses (0.0.0.0/0).
+- Create Key Pair: A key pair is generated using ec2.create_key_pair(), and the private key material is saved to a .pem file.
+The file permissions are set to 400 to secure the key.
+- Launch EC2 Instance: The instance is launched with ec2.run_instances(), specifying the AMI ID, security group, instance type, and key name.
+It outputs the instance ID upon successful creation.
+- Tag Instance: The instance is tagged using ec2.create_tags() to make it identifiable in the AWS console.
+- Retrieve Public IP: The instance's public IP address is obtained with ec2.describe_instances(), which is necessary for connecting via SSH.
+- Connect via SSH: The script attempts to connect to the instance using SSH, automating the login process and enabling direct management of the instance from the terminal.

 ![image](https://github.com/user-attachments/assets/653b635c-203d-4166-af9c-633b7b47351a)

 ![image](https://github.com/user-attachments/assets/95724b9d-86ea-4326-897b-6f2e5805bf3b)

 ## Use Docker Inside a Linux OS
-Docker allows for containerized applications, making it easier to deploy and manage applications consistently.
-To demonstrate Docker, we installed it on the EC2 instance and ran a simple HTTP server
+Docker allows for containerized applications, simplifying the deployment and management of applications in a consistent environment.
+To demonstrate Docker, I installed it on the EC2 instance and ran a simple HTTP server
 ### [1] Install Docker
+I installed Docker using the following command
 ```
 sudo apt install docker.io -y
 ```